Committing to Agriculture and Food Security

 Providing an adequate, available and quality regional local food supply will improve our quality of life.
-Providing access to healthy food for those who have food security problems is a measure of our vision for and support of social equity.
+Giving access to healthy food for those who have food security problems is a measure of our vision for and support of social equity.

 The big picture